 [Steven Holl and Ed Weinstein, photo by Andrew van Leeuwen]

 Last summer, BUILD sat down with Steven Holl and Ed Weinstein in Seattle’s Pike Place Market to discuss their humble beginnings, their common educational paths, and the life experiences that produced two distinctively successful architecture practices.
-For part 1 of the conversation, hop over to ARCADE Magazine, Issue 35.3, available in print and on their website.
+Part 1 of the interview can be read here.

 You’ve both been described as individuals who completely dedicated themselves to the practice of architecture.
 What has this entailed in your own lives?